Supreme Court clears Reliance Industries of fraud charges

 In its recent judgment, the Supreme Court held that 'fraud' under the PFUTP Regulations was not established against Reliance Industries in the present matter.
 The court observed that the SAT committed an error in its majority judgment regarding the question of fraud under regulations 3 and 4 of the PFUTP Regulations.
 Consequently, the apex court set aside the impugned judgment and order of the SAT insofar as the finding on 'fraud' was concerned.

 While clearing the company of fraud charges, the Supreme Court held that Reliance Industries violated disclosure requirements under the 2001 SEBI Circular regarding position limits.
-The concurred with the SAT's observations regarding the penalty for this specific violation.
+The court concurred with the SAT's observations regarding the penalty for this specific violation.

 Financial Impact and Compliance